Eurowings: Redevelopment into a low-cost carrier

 In January 2016, Eurowings cancelled their planned service from Cologne to Tehran, and reduced Dubai flights from year-round to seasonal service.
 Lufthansa also announced the establishment of a task force in the same month.
 Its brief would be to eliminate the operational problems which lead to serious delays and to increase operational reliability.
-In July 2016, it was made public that Eurowing's owner Lufthansa was considering taking over part of the route network, staff and aircraft leases from Air Berlin, which would then be made part of the Eurowings operations.
+In July 2016, it was made public that Eurowings' owner Lufthansa was considering taking over part of the route network, staff and aircraft leases from Air Berlin, which would then be made part of the Eurowings operations.
 In August 2016, Eurowings announced further changes to its long-haul operations.
 The routes to Boston and to Dubai, which had already been changed from year-round to seasonal, were terminated.
 Boston was only served for three months.
 Shortly after, Eurowings also announced it would terminate its last route to Moscow, and therefore Russia, due to low demand.
 Also in August 2016, Eurowings announced it would open its second Austrian base after Vienna, at Salzburg Airport, with flights to six European metropolitan destinations from January 2017.
 In December 2016, it was announced that Air Berlin would wet-lease a total of 38 Airbus A319/A320 aircraft for six years to Lufthansa Group's Eurowings (33 aircraft) and Austrian Airlines (five), starting from February 2017.
 As a result, Eurowings will phase out Germanwings' older A320s.

 On 15 February 2017, Eurowings retired their last Bombardier CRJ900 after a flight from Karlsruhe to Hamburg.
 All CRJ900s have been handed over to Lufthansa CityLine and replaced by larger Airbus A320-200s, as part of the transformation from a regional into a low-cost carrier.

 In February 2018, Eurowings announced the relocation of all its long-haul routes currently operated from Cologne Bonn Airport to Düsseldorf Airport, from which it already flies long-haul routes, by late October 2018 to strengthen their presence there.
 This leaves Düsseldorf and Munich Airport as Eurowings' long-haul bases.

 Recent developments

+2019

 In March 2019, the Lufthansa Group announced that starting in October 2019, Eurowings would introduce long-haul flights from Frankfurt Airport and further its Munich hub to expand Lufthansa's tourist-oriented presence and cooperation with these two hubs.
 It was announced that the original routes serviced from Frankfurt would be Mauritius, Barbados, and Windhoek, and Bangkok from Munich.
 However, in June 2019, the Lufthansa Group announced that Eurowings will drop all long-haul flights and instead focus on short-haul operations aboard Airbus A320-family aircraft.
 All long-haul flights operated by Eurowings will be transferred to other network airlines- Lufthansa, Brussels Airlines, Austrian Airlines, and Swiss.
 It was also announced that Brussels Airlines will work more closely with its network partners under a turnaround plan introduced by Lufthansa.